Victoria-3-Modding-Co-op/Community-Mod-Framework/.github/CONTRIBUTING.md

 To ensure maximum robustness in compatibility design, it is important that universal receiver and universal provider content elements are not located in the same file as each other.

 CMF universal providers should be named with either the `com_` prefix (for community files), or with the vanilla-style file name prefixes like `00_`.

-CMF universal receivers should be named with either a `ycom_` prefix for general compatibility, or some `zz_` stytle prefix if there is no justified reason for another mod to ever overwrite it.
+CMF universal receivers should be named with either a `ycom_` prefix for general compatibility, or some `zz_` style prefix if there is no justified reason for another mod to ever overwrite it.

 Ensure that you know whether your files need to overwrite, or be overwritten, by CMF, and name them appropriately.